 3. Gather all required documents.
 This includes your company's financial statements, a list of debts, creditor information, and any previous debt relief orders or schemes, if applicable.

 4. Submit an application online or via post.
-The method depends on the specific instructions given by the Accountant in Bankruptcy or similar authority.
+The method depends on the specific instructions given by the Insolvency Service or similar authority.

 5. Appoint a monitor who must be a licensed insolvency practitioner.
 They will oversee the process, ensuring compliance and fairness to all parties involved.